lara-sundare6/Portfolio/README.md

 ## About Me
 Experienced DevOps Professional with a passion for improvement, enablement, facilitating success, and ethical Software.
 I specialize in GitHub training, CI/CD optimization, DevOps, and Enterprise Consulting & Training.
-My commitment to green computing and equity in tech drives my work.
+My commitment to equity, efficiency, and sustainibility drives my work.

 ## Key Projects